Melmel14/Testimonials-Grid-Section/README.md

 ### Built with

-- Semantic HTML5 markup
+Semantic HTML5 markup
-- CSS custom properties
+CSS custom properties
-- Flexbox
+Flex
-- CSS Grid
+Grid
-- Mobile-first workflow
+Desktop-first workflow
-- JS

 ### What I learned

-I practiced my Frontend skills by adding the code to this challenge and the JS functions to make this work with the API advice generator, it was a bit challenging on getting the right formula in JS and after web search I managed to get it right and connected.
+I practiced my CSS grid skills and played with different color palletes to find a neutral but professional layout.

 ### Continued development

-Another challenge I faced was that one of my Chrome extensions was blocking the JS functions and it wasn't generating any advises, I managed to find the root cause and disable the extension.
-I think that this challenge was within my knowledge scope and besides this, no other challenges were found.
+I didn't have any challenges on this assignment.

 ### Useful resources

-- [Youtube video](https://www.youtube.com/watch?v=9Wo_rj2dhkw) - This helped me to corroborate my JS code but eventually I noticed that was the extension causing the error.
+- [Font Awesome](https://fontawesome.com/) - I used their quotation mark as the one that came with the challenge I didn't like.
 - [Mockup website](https://www.ls.graphics/free-mockups) - I used the mockup from here, make sure you have adobe Photoshop or Adobe XD as is required to edit the mockup.